 The Billings Farm & Museum’s Farm Life Exhibits are housed in four original historic barns.
-The displays depict the seasonal round of activities on a typical Vermont hill farm of a century ago, and feature historic hand tools, farm equipment, family possessions, and oral histories.
+The displays depict the seasonal activities on a typical Vermont hill farm of a century ago, and feature historic hand tools, farm equipment, typical family possessions, and oral histories.

 Glimpse inside a country store, traditional farmhouse, and farm workshop, and learn about town meetings, one-room schoolhouses, and the daily chores of a typical Vermont farm family.
 Discover what it took to prepare the soil, plant and harvest the crops, and feed the livestock.